mosesmulwa-bebop/Recommendation-System-Tensorflow/README.md

-This repo covers Movie recommendation system using Matrix Factorization to learn Movie and User Embeddings.
+This repo covers a Movie recommendation system using Collaborative filtering to learn Movie and User Embeddings.
 It uses the MovieLens Dataset which consists of movie rating from 1 to 5. <br>

 ## Outline